-It is the mission and intent of Summit Metro Parks ("Metro Parks") to at all times fully comply with and abide by both the spirit and the letter of Ohio's Public Records Act, codified at Ohio Revised Code §149.43.
+It is the mission and intent of the Summit Metro Parks (“Metro Parks”) to at all times fully comply with and abide by both the spirit and the letter of Ohio’s Public Records Act, codified at Ohio Revised Code §149.43.

 II.
 Defining Public Records

 A. All records kept by the Metro Parks are public unless they are exempt from disclosure under Ohio law.
 (Exemptions include, but are not limited to, confidential law enforcement investigatory records, medical records, and records the release of which is prohibited by state or federal law such as security and infrastructure records, records subject to attorney-client privilege and records subject to a constitutional right of privacy.)
-All public records must be organized and maintained in such a way that they can be made available for inspection and copying.
+All public records must be organized and maintained in such a way that they can be made available for inspection and copying (at requestor’s cost).

 III.
 Handling Record Requests

 A. No specific language is required to make a request for public records.
 However, the requester must at least identify the records requested with sufficient clarity to allow the Metro Parks to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the Metro Parks must contact the requester for clarification, and should assist the requester in revising the request by informing the requester of the manner in which the Metro Parks keeps its public records.